-- Develop access management strategies for roadways connecting adjacent residential communities. - Develop access management strategies for commercial corridors including, but not limited to intersection spacing, speed, traffic calming, and driveway consolidation. - 2.2 Promote the design and integration of continuous frontage roads into the County thoroughfare network.
+- Develop access management strategies for roadways connecting adjacent residential communities. - Develop access management strategies for commercial corridors including, but not limited to intersection spacing, speed, traffic calming, and driveway consolidation. - 2.2 Promote the design and integration of continuous frontage roads into the county thoroughfare network.

 - Identify alignments to improve connectivity to proposed frontage lanes along the IH35 corridor. - Test the impact of frontage roads (or extensions) on the overall county network and adjacent facilities in terms of congestion, volumes, and level-of-service. - 2.3 Monitor regional transportation system and agency planning efforts to ensure a proactive county response to issues affecting the county.

-- Develop a matrix of potential funding sources for county level transportation improvements. - Develop a matrix of needed Cooke County transportation improvements to be evaluated, prioritized, vetted through TXDOT other local agencies for consideration in future funding initiatives. - 2.4 Plan and implement new and improved roadways to effectively accommodate vehicular traffic within the county and throughout the region.

-- Develop a matrix of recommended prescriptive roadway improvements to improve connectivity within the county. - Evaluate list of recommended roadway improvements in the travel demand model to determine the facilities impact on the overall transportation network. - 2.5 Plan and implement effective bicycle and pedestrian mobility options for residents traveling within the county.

-• Identify potential bike and pedestrian accommodations to connect existing facilities between Cooke County cities.
+Action and Performance Measures: - Develop a matrix of potential funding sources for county level transportation improvements. - Develop a matrix of needed Cooke County transportation improvements to be evaluated, prioritized, vetted through TxDOT other local agencies for consideration in future funding initiatives. - 2.4 Plan and implement new and improved roadways to effectively accommodate vehicular traffic within the county and throughout the region.
+Action and Performance Measures: - Develop a matrix of recommended prescriptive roadway improvements to improve connectivity within the county. - Evaluate the list of recommended roadway improvements in the travel demand model to determine each facility's impact on the overall transportation network. - 2.5 Plan and implement effective bicycle and pedestrian mobility options for residents traveling within the county.
+Action and Performance Measures: - Identify potential bike and pedestrian accommodations to connect existing facilities between Cooke County cities.